Explore this course:

 This core module explores key themes in American history from the colonial through to the modern eras, introducing students to important debates in historical scholarship and giving them an awareness not only of the principal historiographical schools but also of the critical interrelationship between historical trends and events and scholarly interpretations of the past.
 Classes will be organised chronologically and thematically and will be taught through the examination of key historiographical approaches.
 Case studies covering topics such as Native American history, consumption, gender, class, slavery, immigration and ethnicity, the New Deal, revisionism and the Cold War, and the New Left will help students apply and critique the conceptual literature they are exploring.30 credits

 - The World in Connection: Themes in Global History

 This core module introduces students to some of the most important and innovative themes, debates and controversies relating to global history and its linked fields of imperial, international, transnational, transregional and world history.
 Through discursive seminars students will acquire an informed understanding of global forces, structures and processes that have shaped and reshaped our world, including empires, trade, technology, religion, decolonisation, migration, war, diplomacy, humanitarianism, disease and the environment.
 Students will thus be enabled to explore connections, comparisons and exchanges across broad geographical and chronological terrain, while also considering relationships between the global, regional and local.30 credits

-You will choose 75 credits of research skills and option modules.
-You will normally take 30 credits of options in semester one and 45 credits in semester two, including one 30 credit option.
+You will choose 60 credits of option modules.
+Full-time students will normally take 30 credits of options in semester one and 45 credits in semester two, usually including one 30 credit option.
 Part-time students will normally take all of their option modules in year one: 15 credits in semester one and 45 credits in semester two, usually including one 30 credit option.

 - Approaches and Methods in Media History